Home » Engineering » mechanical engineering » Different types of Materials used in mechanical engineering and their properties

 4. Modulus of Elasticity-is the ratio of stress to strain in a material within the elastic limit.

-5. Flexural Strength-The outer fibre stress developed when a material is loaded as a simply supported beam and deflected to a certain value of strain.
+5. Flexural strength indicates the outer fiber stress a material develops when it undergoes bending as a simply supported beam under a specific strain.

-7. Percentage Elongation-is the increase in gauge length measured after the specimen fractures within the gauge length expressed as a percentage of the original length.
+7. Percentage elongation expresses how much the gauge length increases after the specimen fractures, calculated as a percentage of its original length.

 8. Percentage Reduction in Area-the difference, expressed as a percentage of original area, between the original area of cross-section of a tensile test specimen and the minimum area of cross-section measured after fracture.